jgraley/inferno-cpp2v/src/node/node_interface.md

 ## 3 Node Virtual Functions

-The `Node` base class is actually built from a collection of sub-base classes, each of which defines one element of the interface and supplies a default implementation.
+The `Node` class is actually built from a collection of sub-base classes, each of which defines one element of the interface and supplies a default implementation.
 The important sub-bases follow:

 ### 3.1 `Matcher`

 Defines 2 virtual functions:
- - `virtual bool IsSubclass( const Matcher *source_archetype ) const = 0;`
+ - `virtual bool IsSubcategory( const Matcher *source_archetype ) const = 0;`
- - `virtual bool IsLocalMatch( const Matcher *candidate ) const {...};`
+ - `virtual bool IsLocalMatch( const Matcher *candidate ) const;`

-`IsSubclass()` returns true if `source_archetype` is a non-strict subclass of the class upon which the method was called.
+`IsSubcategory()` returns true if `source_archetype` is a non-strict subcategory of the category upon which the method was called.
 This method needs to be implemented separately in each type of node due to the limitations of C++.
 However, the required implementation is produced by including the macro `MATCHER_FUNCTION` (no semicolon required) in the node's class definition.

 `IsLocalMatch()` returns true if the candidate is (a) the same as or (b) a member of the category described by the object upon which the method was called.
-It defaults to a call to `IsSubclass()`.
+It defaults to a call to `IsSubcategory()`.

-Under our set-theoretical view of a tree, subclass corresponds to subset.
-So `IsSubclass()` would be the correct implementation for `IsLocalMatch()` on nodes that do not contain any data members and are therefore entirely defined by their type.
+Under our set-theoretical view of a tree, subcategory corresponds to subset.
+So `IsSubcategory()` would be the correct implementation for `IsLocalMatch()` on nodes that do not contain any data members and are therefore entirely defined by their type.
 If a node has members that point to other nodes, we ignore them in the matcher, which is the reason for the word `Local` in the function name.
 If there are data members of other type, it may be necessary to override `IsLocalMatch()` with a new, stricter check on the data members.

 Ultimately the choice of how to override `IsLocalMatch()` lies with the user, but the semantics must be consistent across the whole node interface the presented to the generic tools.

-Note that transformation code can also use dynamic casts to determine whether a node is of a particular type.
-This avoids the need to create an archetype node where the type is known at compile time.

 ### 3.2 `Itemiser`

 Defines the following virtual function:
  - `virtual vector< Itemiser::Element * > Itemise(const Itemiser *itemise_object) const = 0;`

 `Itemise()` searches `itemise_object` for members derived from the class named `Itemiser::Element`, and returns them in a vector.
-The node on which `Itemise()` is called must be a non-strict superclass of `itemise_object`.
+The node on which `Itemise()` is called must be a non-strict supercategory of `itemise_object`.
 If the two types differ, `Itemise()` will only return members of `itemise_object` for which there exists a corresponding element in the object on which `Itemise()` was called.

 To clarify, a full itemisation of all members of node `X` is achieved using `X.Itemise(X)` (a shorthand form, `X.Itemise()` is also allowed) because the called-on object is the same as the itemise_object and so has the same members.
-On the other hand, `X.Itemise(Y)` is only legal if `X.IsSubclass(Y)==true`, meaning `X` is a super-class for `Y` and has some subset `{M(X)}` of the members of `Y`, `{M(Y)}`.
+On the other hand, `X.Itemise(Y)` is only legal if `X.IsSubcategory(Y)==true`, meaning `X` is a super-category for `Y` and has some subset `{M(X)}` of the members of `Y`, `{M(Y)}`.
 Itemise will return the members of `Y` that correspond to members of `X` i.e. `{Y.M(X)}`.
 This behaviour is useful in generic algorithms because it allows (as far as possible) children of `Y` to be compared with or copied to/from the children of `X` without needing to know the internals of either `X` or `Y`.

 `Itemise()` needs to be implemented separately in each type of node due to the limitations of C++.
 However, the required implementation is produced by including the macro `ITEMISE_FUNCTION` in the node's class definition.